uliska/scheme-book/intro/language.md

-Learners who are not used to functional programming tend to find Scheme confusing, with the most prominent aspect being the overwhelming number of parens.
+Learners who are not used to functional programming tend to find Scheme confusing, with the most prominent aspect being the overwhelming number of parens *(“parens” is a shortname for “parentheses” and is often used colloquially in computer literature although it's dubious if that term can be considered proper English.
+However, as it “flows” much better while the proper term is comparably awkward I will stick to the shortened form throughout this book)*.
 Cryptic error messages triggered by the slightest parenthesizing error are not likely to make the learning curve more pleasing.
-In our experience *evaluating expressions*, as explained in detail in a [later chapter](../scheme/expressions.html), is the first and most important concept that has to be thoroughly understood.
+In my experience *evaluating expressions*, as explained in detail in a [later chapter](../scheme/expressions.html), is the first and most important concept that has to be thoroughly understood.
 Once that has been digested, everything else will be much easier to comprehend.
 I will try to make this learning